Posting Date: March 29, 2022

 - Perform other duties and responsibilities as assigned.

-- Master’s Degree in Math or related discipline,
+- Master’s Degree in Math or related discipline, or

-- Two years of teaching experience in a higher education setting strongly preferred.
+- Two years of teaching experience in a higher education setting

-- Experience with Blackboard or similar online Learning Management System preferred.
+- Experience with Blackboard or similar online Learning Management System

 Erie County Community College is committed to and affirms a policy of equal employment opportunity to all applicants, employees, and students without regard to race, color, religion, sex, sexual orientation, age, national or ethnic origin, disability, genetic information, gender identification, status as a disabled or Vietnam era veteran, or any other legally protected characteristic and to provide every individual with the ability to work in a safe, productive and professional work environment that is free from discriminatory practices.